sychan/kb_sdk_docs/source/tutorial/implement.rst

 The biopython package (http://biopython.org/), included in the SDK build, has a module called SeqIO (http://biopython.org/wiki/SeqIO) that can help us read and filter genome sequence data.

-Import this module in your ``module_nameImpl.py`` between the header comments like so:
+This module should already be included in the module's ``module_nameImpl.py`` between the header comments like so:

 .. code-block:: python